nnellans/ado-pipelines-guide/README.md

   - 360 minutes on Microsoft-hosted Agents for a public project and public repo
   - 60 minutes on Microsoft-hosted Agents for a private project and private repo
 - There are a handful of supported [Agentless Jobs](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/phases?#agentless-tasks)
-- Jobs come in 2 different forms: traditional Jobs and deployment Jobs
+- Jobs come in 2 different forms:
   - Traditional Jobs:
     - Support the optional `matrix` and `parallel` strategies
     - Have a hidden Step for `checkout: self`.
 This behavior can be disabled by specifying a Step for `checkout: none`
+    - Do NOT have a hidden Step for `download`, so you must specify this Step if needed
   - Deployment Jobs:
     - Deploy to an Azure DevOps `environment`
     - Provide a deployment history
     - Support the `runOnce`, `rolling`, and `canary` strategies
     - Do NOT have a hidden Step for `checkout: self`, so you must specify this Step if needed
+    - Have a hidden Step for `download` (inside the `deploy` lifecycle hook only?).
+This behavior can be disabled by specifying a Step for `download: none`
   - Both types of Jobs can exist in the same Stage

 ```yaml